 These payments can be substantial and the school will be required to meet the full cost in relation to this.
-HR will arrange for benefit estimates to be provided on request prior to any final decision being made.
+HR will arrange for benefit estimates to be

 It is not NYCC policy to grant premature, unreduced retirement benefits when members of the Teachers' Pension Scheme are made redundant.
 Members of the Teachers' Pension Scheme should contact Capita Teachers' Pensions directly on 0845 6066166 or www.teacherspensions.co.uk for information on the effect of redundancy on their pension entitlements and the options available to them.
 For example - Employees aged 55 or over may be able to apply to access actuarially reduced benefits if they satisfy the criteria.